in

 Well, if you don’t already have a tried-and-true tamales recipe in hand, do yourself a favor and ask someone whose food you love if they have one.

-If you still can’t come up with a great filling recipe on your own, the good news is that there are a few good ones online, but also a whole lot of tamale-esque recipes that are best avoided.
+If you still can't come up with a great filling recipe on your own, the good news is that there are a few good ones online, but also a whole lot of tamale-inspired recipes that are best avoided.

 Stay away from any recipe that claims to be “quick” or “easy” because authentic tamales take time and patience to produce, and taking shortcuts will only lead to disappointment!